Smoking Ceremonies

 Each narrative is known as a 'Dreaming'.
 The entire Australian continent is covered in an intricate web of Dreamings or ancestral tracks.

 No animals or plants lived on it, and no birds flew over it.
-However, during The Dreaming, ancestral beings —the forerunners of all living species —began stirring and finally emerged from the land, the sea, and the sky to start a series of odysseys that carried them throughout the length and breadth of Australia.
+However, during The Dreaming, ancestral beings, the forerunners of all living species, began stirring and finally emerged from the land, the sea, and the sky to embark on a series of odysseys that carried them throughout the length and breadth of Australia.

 The Rainbow Serpent is one of the Dreamtime creators.
 Dreamtime stories can vary between tribes; however, the Rainbow Serpent is one of the few common to all.

 The Rainbow Serpent lay sleeping under the ground.
 When it was time, she pushed herself up, with all the animals in her belly waiting to be born.
-Calling the animals to come out of their sleep, she threw the land out, creating mountains and hills, and spilled water over the land, forming rivers and lakes.
+Calling the animals out of their sleep, she threw the land out, creating mountains and hills, and spilled water over it, forming rivers and lakes.
 She made the fire, the sun, and all the colours.
 The creation of the topography of the Australian landscape we see today.

 The landscape was also shaped by ceremonies performed by these ancestral beings as they recalled their wanderings and feats in dance and song.
 The remnants of these ceremonies (decorations, feathers, dried blood, stone chips, etc.) have turned into rocks, trees, and plants that can still be seen.
 For example, blood from wounds incurred in battles became deposits of red ochre, and parts of bodies hewn off became trees or rock outcrops.
 The places where these major events left their imprints on the landscape are typically described as 'sacred sites' or 'sites of significance.